RfidResearchGroup/proxmark3/doc/termux_notes.md

 ^[Top](#top)

 You need to pair the proxmark3 in the Android settings.
-In the app choose your registred PM3 device as 'device A'.
+In the app choose your registered PM3 device as 'device A'.
 Select TCP server as 'Device B' and choose an unused port (e.g. 4321).
 Ensure 'Retransmission' is set to 'both ways'.